lizmat/Raku-Elements/README.md

 Environoid
 ----------

-The Environoid group contains all dynamic variables related to the actual hardware / software the current process is running under.
+The Environoid group contains all dynamic variables related to the actual hardware / software / user the current process is running under.

 ### [`%*ENV` access to operating system environment variables](https://docs.raku.org/language/variables#%*ENV)